jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

 ----------

 * There are two exceptions included that are not provided by Java by default

     * ``LocationNotInMazeException``
     * ``MazeEndpointsException``

 * These are used/thrown by the ``Maze`` class under certain circumstances

     * When a given cell coordinate is not in the maze
-    * When there are issues with the start and/or end cells
+    * When there are issues with the start and/or end cells of a maze

 Final Class and Fields
 ----------------------

 * You will notice that the ``Maze`` and ``Cell`` classes are set to ``final``

     * e.g. ``public final class Cell``
     * All it means is that this class cannot be inherited from
     * We have yet to discuss inheritance, so do worry too much about this

 * The ``Maze`` and ``Cell`` objects' fields are set to ``final``

     * This means we do not allow any fields to change

-        * You will notice no setters in these classes
+        * You will also notice no setters in these classes

     * We can have Java explicitly make sure they stay unchanged
-    * Before, we only really saw static constants set to final

 Missing Constructors